dandichen/dandichen.github.io/_pages/about.md

 **Model the Problem**

-Patient characteristics $$X \in R$$, a $$d$$ real-valued vector, which including patients' sociodemographics and health conditions at baseline.
+Patient characteristics $$X \in R^d$$, a $$d$$ real-valued vector, which including patients' sociodemographics and health conditions at baseline.

 Sociodemographics contain age group (65-74 years old, 75-85, and 86+), gender (female/non-female), race/ethnicity(non-hispanic white/other), Medicaid enrollment (binary indicator), disability entitlement (binary indicator) and geographical residence (urban, suburban, large town, small town/isolated rural).
 The hierarchical condition categories (HCC) score and a binary indicator of having three or more chronic conditions serve as the descrption of patients' health conditions.

 Treatment effect $$A \in \{0, 1\}$$, where $$A = 1$$ for telehealth visit and $$A = 0$$ for in-person visit.